HOME

 AUSTRIA, 2009, personalized stamp on Stamp Day

-both stamps show Maximilian's Church and the Freinberg tower of St. Aloysius Jesuit College
+each stamp shows Maximilian's Church and the Freinberg tower of St. Aloysius Jesuit College

 In Austria as elsewhere one can order stamps, valid for regular postal service, with personally chosen images and text.
 The personalized stamps above show St. Aloysius Jesuit College (Jesuitenkollegium Aloisianum) on the Freinberg near Linz, Austria.
 You can see Maximilian's Church (Maximilianskirchlein) and the Freinberg tower which houses part of the school.
 Archduke Maximilian of the House of Habsburg-Este, Grand Master of the Teutonic Order, donated the church and the tower to the Jesuits of the Austrian province in 1837.
 It was the first residence of Austrian Jesuits after their readmission into Austria and was used as a philosophate for Jesuit scholastics until the Revolution of 1848.

 Beginning in 1851 the Jesuits ran a minor seminary here to encourage clerical and missionary vocations.
-The school outgrew the tower and the same Archduke Maximilian soon had a large boarding school built, which can be discerned to the right of the tower.
+The school outgrew the tower and the same Archduke Maximilian soon had a large boarding school built, which can be seen to the right of the tower.
 The school closed in 1897 with the founding of the Petrinum, a diocesan seminary.
 It reopened in 1912 as the Collegium Aloysianum, but was adversely affected by the World War, the use of the building as a military hospital, and the economic and social problems following the war.
 In spite of that, it was in some ways the Golden Age of the school.
 In the 1920s and 1930s large numbers graduated and chose the clerical life or joined religious communities.
 About 50 joined the Jesuits, and many of these went to the Jesuits missions in China and Brazil.
 The school was closed by the National Socialists in 1938, but was returned to the Jesuits in 1946 and in 1950 opened as a high school for the third time.
 Today, after many changes in structure, it is a private Catholic school dedicated to Christian education, but without Jesuit teachers.

-1976, Meter stamp from the Aloysianum
+1976, meter stamp from the Aloysianum

 St. Ignatius Church, Linz